Healthy Pantry Staple: Banana Oat Muffins

 I’m always looking for healthy, fiber-filled snacks to keep the family full during our long, active days.
 And when I can find recipes that use pantry ingredients, it’s a good thing for busy days!

-In fact, I try to make a batch, or two, of muffins over the weekend, then freeze them for hectic weekday mornings.
+In fact, I try to make a batch or two of muffins over the weekend, then freeze them for hectic weekday mornings.

 RELATED: More 31Daily Muffin Recipes →